Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • official notices.

-Schools are to contact the QCAA for further advice where the evidence requirements cannot be met due to extenuating circumstances.
+Schools are to contact the QCAA for further advice where evidence requirements cannot be met due to extenuating circumstances.
+See Section 6.6 for more information.

 Currency of supporting documentation for QCAA-approved AARA

-The currency of supporting medical documentation depends on the diagnosed disability, impairment and/or medical condition.
-See ‘Table: Summary of documentation requirements for QCAA-approved AARA’.
+The currency of supporting medical documentation depends on the nature of the diagnosed disability and/or medical condition.

 Long-term conditions that are unlikely to improve over time

-Except in exceptional circumstances, and with the prior written agreement of the QCAA, for long-term conditions when the student is not covered by EAP verification or equivalent, medical documentation must be dated no earlier than 1 January of the year of the student’s Year 10 enrolment.
-This means that from the perspective of their Year 12 external assessment schedule, the maximum age of supporting medical documentation allowable is two years and 10 months.
+Except in exceptional circumstances, and with the prior written agreement of the QCAA, for long-term conditions when the student is not still covered by EAP verification (where a review of EAP criterion 1 was not required), medical documentation must be dated no earlier than 1 January of the year of the student’s Year 10 enrolment.

 Short-term conditions or temporary injuries